DLHGroup/patient-representations/readme.md

-### Paper Reproducibility for Dligach and Miller, 2018 *SEM paper *Learning Patient Representations from Text*
+### Paper Reproducibility Project for CS598 DL4H in Spring 2023
+## Dligach and Miller, 2018 *SEM paper *Learning Patient Representations from Text*

 Please refer to the **Code_Execution_Guide_(Bonus Notenook).ipynb** for detailed stepwise instructions on how to run the code.